 Mount Holly is a gem but we have to change with the times.
 We have to guard against the NIMBY theory.
 Not in my backyard.
-A good example of that to me was the Cell Tower debate we continue to have a store.
-In Mr Holly.
-Do we need a Co-op?
-Will we have the means to support people to age in place?
+A good example of that to me was the Cell Tower debate

 It looks and feels like residents care about the town and the town cares about its residents.